Pelagicore/softwarecontainer/README.md

 * -DENABLE_DBUSGATEWAY=OFF (for dbus)
 * -DENABLE_CGROUPSGATEWAY=OFF (for cgroups)

-To build the examples, build with -DENABLE_EXAMPLES=1
+To build the examples, build with -DENABLE_EXAMPLES=ON (and see Examples section).

 For a concrete example of building SoftwareContainer and setting up dependencies, see Vagrantfile in this repository.
 For an example on how to